On fleeting Hong Kong trips, Chinese make frugal fashionable

 Affordable retailers already established in the region are also forking out lofty rentals to attract these visitors.

-Japan's Fast Retailing Co Ltd, owner of the Uniqlo clothing chain, last month opened a 37,500-square-foot store in the iconic Causeway Bay, which overtook New York's Fifth Avenue as the world's most expensive retail location.
+Japan's Fast Retailing Co Ltd (9983.T), owner of the Uniqlo clothing chain, last month opened a 37,500-square-foot store in the iconic Causeway Bay, which overtook New York's Fifth Avenue as the world's most expensive retail location.

 British fashion brand Topshop will open a 14,000 sq ft store in Central in June, paying $516,000 a month in rent.
-Zara is also taking over the space once occupied by H&M.
+Zara is also taking over the space once occupied by H&M (HMb.ST).

 "There are just too many brands looking for shops," said Susan MacLennan, director of retail at property consultants Savills in land-scarce, densely populated Hong Kong.
 "A lot of international brands are still very interested, but it's quite difficult to find space for them."